spacerest/moon/README.md

 # moon

-This is a small python package that simply gets an image of a given date's moon phase.
+This is a small python package that simply gets an numpy array of an image of a given date's moon phase.
 It uses numpy, opencv and Ernie Wright's moon visualizations from the Dial-a-Moon project at Nasa Visualization Studio.

-This package doesn't do much other than download an image from a predefined source, but I hope it's useful for someone else out there.

 At time of publishing, this package can access any of the moon visualizations from 2011-2020.
 I suppose the way it's set up now, it'll need an update before the end of 2020, and perhaps I'll find a better way to set it up by then.